Lugdunum3D/Lugdunum-Tools/generate-doc/doc/architecture.md

 ##### Triple buffering

 Because we are using triple buffering, we need a way to store data for a specific image.
 For that we have [`Vulkan::Render::Technique::Forward::FrameData`](#lug::Graphics::Vulkan::Render::Technique::Forward::FrameData) that contains all we need to render one specific frame (command buffers, depth buffer, etc.).
-To avoid re-using a command buffer already in use, we are synchronizing their access with a fence.
+To avoid using a command buffer already in use, we are synchronizing their access with a fence.

 To share [`Vulkan::Render::BufferPool::SubBuffer`](#lug::Graphics::Vulkan::Render::BufferPool::SubBuffer) across frames, e.g. if the camera does not move, we have a way to reuse the same [`Vulkan::Render::BufferPool::SubBuffer`](#lug::Graphics::Vulkan::Render::BufferPool::SubBuffer).
 We associate the [`Vulkan::Render::BufferPool::SubBuffer`](#lug::Graphics::Vulkan::Render::BufferPool::SubBuffer) with the object (camera or light), and test at the beginning of the frame if we can use a previous one (if the object has not changed from the update of this [`Vulkan::Render::BufferPool::SubBuffer`](#lug::Graphics::Vulkan::Render::BufferPool::SubBuffer)).